midnight-mary/carpentries-collab-2023-11-16/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What is corpus linguistics?
-- What can I do using corpus linguistic analysis tools?
+- What can I do using corpus linguistics tools?
-- How does this method differ from 'analogue' 'close reading' methods in musicology?
+- How does this method differ from analogue 'close reading' methods in musicology?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- define what constitutes a corpus and a sublanguage
-- define key concepts relating to textual analysis e.g. type and token, lemmatization, collocation, n-gram, etc.
-- identify affordances and constraints of a frequency-based approach to discourse analysis
+- In progress

 ::::::::::::::::::::::::::::::::::::::::::::::::